ryanfortner/pi-bashscripts-files/github-cli/manual-installation.md

 # GitHub CLI
 `gh` is GitHub on the command line.
-It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
+It brings pull requests, issues and other Github concepts to the terminal next to where you are already working with git and your code.

 ### Installation (32bit)
 ```